Guillaume Bochetel

 Guillaume Bochetel, seigneur de Sassy, Brouillamenon, Laforest-Thaumyer (died 1558) was a statesman and diplomat of the French Renaissance during the reigns of François I and Henry II of France.

 Biography

-He comes from a family of Champagne in Reims.
+Bochetel descended from a family which had its origins in Reims, Champagne.
 The family had moved to Berry when his great grandfather had married Jean Bochetel, the sister of Jacques Cœur, then great financier of King Charles VII of France.
 His parents were Bernardin Bochetel and Catherine Babouin, his paternal grandparents Francis and Marie Bochetel Pellorde.

 He married Mary Morvilliers, Lady of the Sourdiere, and their children included: